cloudflare/cloudflare-docs/products/waf/src/content/managed-rulesets/waf-exceptions/define-api.md

 <Aside type="note" header="Rule execution order">

-Rules with `skip` action only apply to rules with `execute` action listed **after** them that execute Managed Ruleset rules.
+Rules with `skip` action only apply to rules with `execute` action listed **after** them.
 If you add a rule with `skip` action at the end of the rules list of a phase entry point ruleset, nothing will be skipped.

 </Aside>